pfrazee/json-lz/README.md

 }
 ```

 **name**.
 The name is the only required attribute.
 It may be any string value, including URLs.
 You should try to use long and non-generic names to avoid accidental collisions.
-For instance, instead of just `'status-update'`, you should prepend your org name, ie `'genericorp-status-update'`.
+For instance, instead of just `'status-update'`, you should prepend your org name, eg `'genericorp-status-update'`.

 You should use a URL for the name if you plan to publish and maintain documentation at the location.
 If not, then you should use a string that's unique enough that it will be easy to search against (and therefore discover the docs via a search engine).